steamysips/steamy-sips/docs/SOFTWARE_SPECS.md

 - Search for orders by customer name.
 - Update the status of orders (e.g., confirmed, in-progress, delivered).
 - Send emails to clients about special promotions, discounts, or important updates.
+- Comment on a review.
+Unlike a review, a comment does not include a rating.
 - Respond to client reviews.
 - Delete client reviews.
 - Print a report with sales trends and other key performance indicators.